 \section{Visualization and Case Study}

 In this section we provide an attention weights visualization to demonstrate how UBAR generates belief states based on user utterance and the belief states of the previous turn, and a case study to explain why UBAR can improve task completion by conditioning on the generated context.
 More visualizations and case studies are in the technical appendix.

 Figure \ref{fig:visualization} visualizes the attention weights of the last layer of the transformer blocks in UBAR, demonstrating that UBAR appropriately attends to the belief state from the previous turn and copies those that remain consistent, which are the destination and departure of a train.
 Then it attends to user utterance for an update with new specifications, which is the day of the train.
 It makes sense to keep track of the belief states and add in or make adjustment to them given incoming user utterance, instead of going through all previous user utterances and responses every turn.
-We provide more visualizations of the process of generating the belief states, system acts and responses in technical appendix.

 Figure \ref{fig:case} shows a case where the user wants to book a 4-stars hotel with free parking.
 In the first turn, UBAR did not provide the hotel entity, but asked for additional information about the hotel's price range or area.
 However in the second turn, the user directly requests to book the unmentioned hotel.
 If using the generated content, UBAR would provide a specific hotel entity in response to the user utterance in the second turn.
 While if using the ground truth response which contains the hotel entity as the dialog context, UBAR would be mistaken that it had already provided such entity, failing to mention the important entity.